MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-azure-309.md

 ---
 title: HoloLens (1st gen) and Azure 309 - Application insights
-description: Complete this course to learn how to collect analytics regarding user behavior within a mixed reality application, using the Azure Application Insights Service.
+description: With this tutorial, get started learning how to collect analytics about user behavior within a mixed reality application using the Azure Application Insights Service. ms.custom: kr2b-contr-experiment
 author: drneil
 ms.author: jemccull
 ms.date: 07/04/2018